 Joe is a board member of the American Association of Advertising Agencies, the Medical Marketing Association and the Healthcare Businesswomen’s Association.
 He is also a member of the Gay and Lesbian Alliance against Defamation (GLAAD), the Human Rights Campaign (HRC), the Service Academy Gay and Lesbian Association (SAGALA) and USNA Out.
 As a USNA Alumni Association lifetime member, he has been a member of the USNA Alumni Association and Foundation’s “President’s Circle.”

-Joe resides in Philadelphia and is actively involved in the community.
+Joe resides in New York and is actively involved in the community.
 He belongs to the Philadelphia Symphony, and is a frequent donor to the Mizzoni Gay and Lesbian Health Center, and the William Way LGBT Center.
 He remains an active runner, and is a member of Philadelphia Front Runners and the Philadelphia Sporting Club.

 Joe Soto ’83